Common House Plants

 chinese evergreen, common house plants

-Who hasn't grown a Heartleaf Philodendon?
+Who hasn't grown a Heartleaf Philodendron?
 This happy-go-lucky vine tolerates low light and infrequent waterings like few others can.
 Even with little attention, it grows like nobody's business.
 Cut it back once in a while to keep it under control.

 More Common House Plants to Explore